23 December 2010

 In celebration of this storied history, the PRC will host a gala celebration on November 9 at the Photonics Center at Boston University, Colloquium Room, 9th Floor, 8 Saint Mary’s Street, from 6–10 pm.

-Chris Enos and Carl Chiarenza, PRC founders, and to Barbara Hitchcock, former Curator of the Polaroid Collections, for her outstanding service to the photography community.
+Lifetime Achievement Awards will be presented to Chris Enos and Carl Chiarenza, PRC founders, and to Barbara Hitchcock, former Curator of the Polaroid Collections, for her outstanding service to the photography community.
 Acclaimed photography critic and author Vicki Goldberg will give the keynote address.
 Andrea Shea, Arts Reporter for WBUR Morning Edition, will be the emcee for the evening.

 This event will include a gallery displaying prints from the PRC Portfolio.
 The PRC is providing a rare opportunity to purchase these masterful photographs individually.
 We will also be exhibiting the PRC 35th Anniversary Portfolios, created especially for this occasion.